Who can be the executor?

 Where there is no Will, the people who are responsible for the distribution of that person’s estate (called the intestate) are usually their next of kin.
 They are called administrators and their responsibilities are effectively the same as those of the executors.
 Instead of following what is written in a Will, they must follow rules laid down by parliament - the same rules cover who is entitled to be the administrator.
 For more information about those rules, see Dying Without a Will (Intestacy).

 What the executors do

-In order to be able to distribute the estate the executors will need to collate a full picture of the value and extent of the estate.
+In order to distribute the estate, the executors will need to collate a full picture of the value and extent of the estate.

 They must first pay any inheritance tax due.
-Once the grant of probate is received (or the letters of administration where there is no will) they must collect in all the assets, pay all the debts and liabilities and then distribute the remaining estate in accordance with the terms of the will.
+Once the grant of probate is received (or the letters of administration where there is no Will) they must collect in all the assets, pay all the debts and liabilities and then distribute the remaining estate in accordance with the terms of the Will or the intestacy law.

 The executors and administrators are legally bound to carry out their duties properly.
 They are personally liable for any mistakes or incorrect distributions.